spacetelescope/jenkins_shared_ci_utils/README.md

 This library's functionality is automatically made available to every Jenkinsfile hosted in the spacetelescope Github organization.

-An example job that builds three parallel combinations and runs tests on one of them.
+An example job that builds three parallel combinations and runs tests on one of them, posting a summary of test results for all build configurations if any test failures or errors occur.

 ```groovy
 // Obtain files from source control system.